aelyakoubi/website/README.md

+still fix the users.js in route,    sendwelcomemail and signupusers.js   because the changes i made not going to database, also check seed.js of pak alles van de pc van ilias....... bureaublad website main

 https://website-frontend-8wnm.onrender.com

 It may take up to 50 seconds for the website to be online due to a free account at Render!